-Small spaces can still be warm and inviting.
-Artistic layers like varied textures of leather, wood, plaster, and wool (or layered art and decorations) can tell your story and warm up your space.
-Just don’t go too overboard (i.e., don’t be a Miss Havisham).
+Small homes can still be warm and inviting.
+Varied textures of leather, wood, plaster, and wool (or layered art and decorations) can tell your story and warm up your space.
+Just don’t go overboard (i.e., don’t be a Miss Havisham).

-Since the front of the apartment was on a raised platform, it was an obvious place to delineate the dining room.
-The bedroom, which needed to be in a discreet area, was tucked away between an exposed beam and the large windows.
+Because the front of the apartment is built on a raised platform, it was an obvious place to carve out the dining room.
+The bedroom, which needed to be in a more discreet area, is tucked away between an exposed beam and the large windows.

 Highlight Your Architectural Details

-One of my favorite parts of the apartment, which is a converted office building, is the large exposed steam pipe, sprinklers, and support columns.
+One of my favorite parts of the apartment, which is in a converted office building, is the large, exposed steam pipe, sprinklers, and support columns.
 The steam pipe, by city code, is painted yellow.
-I decided to put the large antique map of West Africa beneath it to pull out the yellow and make the color belong.
+I decided to put a large antique map of West Africa beneath it to pull out the yellow and make the color belong.

 Keep It Simple

-Sometimes, all you need to make your bed feel separate from the rest of the living space is a couple of medium-size plants instead of a large bookcase or a floating wall that may obstruct the view or make the space feel more enclosed.
-I wanted to make sure I didn’t block the large window wall so that when you walked into the front door you could see the view immediately.
+Sometimes all you need to ensure your bed feels separate from the rest of the living space is a couple of medium-size plants, instead of a large bookcase or a floating wall that may obstruct the view or make the space feel more enclosed.

 Limit Your Color Palette

 Use a limited color scheme and similar materials throughout to tie the whole space together.
-In my studio, I kept a neutral palette of whites, grays, and blacks and I dotted warm-wood tones throughout.
+I kept a neutral palette of whites, grays, and blacks and dotted warm wood tones throughout.